georgyorgy1/shinobubot_java/README.md

 Building from source:
 1. Clone the repository
-2. Open the project folder in NetBeans
+2. Open the project folder using NetBeans
-3. Add the required libraries in the library
+3. Add the required libraries to the library
 4. Edit config.json (located in the files directory)

 To see the commands, type !cmds or !help.